top of page

 Myth: Food allergies are not that serious.

 Fact: Food allergies can be a life-threatening disease.
-They are more than just an itch or a stomachache.
+They can be more than just an itch or a stomachache.
 Food allergy can cause symptoms such as hives, coughing, swelling of the face and tongue, difficulty breathing, and loss of consciousness.
 Food allergies are not only life-threatening, they are also life-altering.
-People with food allergy must always be vigilant to avoid foods they are allergic to.

 Myth: Eating a little bit of a food that you are allergic to won’t hurt you.

 Fact: Even a trace amount of a food allergen can cause a severe reaction called anaphylaxis in some people.
-The food a person is allergic to must be completely removed from their diet for them to stay safe and live well.
+In these cases, the food a person is allergic to must be completely removed from their diet for them to stay safe and live well.
 Avoiding cross-contact between a safe food and a food allergen is just as important as avoiding the allergen itself.
-Cross-contact happens when a food that someone is allergic to accidentally touches another safe food someone is going to eat.
-That food, which was safe, is now dangerous for the person with a food allergy.

 Myth: Food allergies are the same as food intolerances.

-Fact: Food intolerance does not involve an immune system reaction.
+Fact: A food intolerance does not involve an immune system reaction like a food allergy.
 While food intolerances can cause great discomfort, they are not life-threatening.
-Food allergy, on the other hand, can be fatal.
+A true food allergy, on the other hand, can be fatal.

 Myth: Once you develop a food allergy, you cannot outgrow it.